Alex-Toucan/plans/wos/NAPrules.md

 (2) If you go to another NAP alliance, discussions between R5 or R4 should take place before leaving or acceptance to new alliance.

-(3) Any member who makes derogatory remarks shall be attacked (After NAP vote) until an apology is made via Megaphone.
+(3) Any member who makes derogatory remarks shall be attacked (After the NAP vote) until an apology is made via Megaphone.

-(4) When the SH/fortress is wrongly occupied, the Alliance will not participate in next SH event.
+(4) When the SH/fortress is wrongly occupied, the Alliance will not participate in the next SH event.

 (5) When burning flags, passive parties can be regarded as wars and the flag of the initiators can be burned.